Guderian2nd/TrueHistoryAI/AI Rules.md

 IF SpotEnemDist is DistEnemLow THEN DeployMilitaryBuildingtoSpot is Low

-IF NeedCity is High THEN DeployCitytoPioneer is High IF NeedCity is Medium THEN DeployCitytoPioneer is Medium IF NeedCity is Low THEN DeployCitytoPioneer is Low
+IF NeedCity is High THEN DeployCitytoPioneer is High IF NeedCity is Medium THEN DeployCitytoPioneer is High IF NeedCity is Low THEN DeployCitytoPioneer is Medium

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTcxNDQ2MjI5M119
+eyJoaXN0b3J5IjpbMTIxMDMyOTA0M119
 -->